crispinalan/talkcalendar/README.md

 With the Gnome desktop use the Gnome "Tweak Tool" to add Talk Calendar to your startup applications.

 ## Build From Source

-The Gtk4 source code for Talk Calendar is provided in the src directory.
+The C source code for Talk Calendar is provided in the src directory.

 You need the Gtk4 development libraries and the gcc compiler.